©

 Pará (Brazil) and London

-The Katxuyana and Kahyana peoples of Pará are rediscovering part of their history by revisiting ethnographic collections held at the Museu Paraense Emílio Goeldi and the British Museum.
-Many of these objects have been kept outside Indigenous territories for nearly a century.
-Now, they are being seen, interpreted, and reimagined by their original creators and descendants.
+The Katxuyana and Kahyana peoples, from the Wayamu region in the far north of Brazil, are rediscovering part of their history by revisiting ethnographic collections held at the Museu Paraense Emílio Goeldi and the British Museum.
+Many of these objects have been outside Indigenous territories for almost a century.
+Now, they are once again being seen, interpreted and re-signified by some of their original creators and their descendants.

-To expand Indigenous presence in the shaping of museum narratives, the project builds bridges between Amazonian communities and cultural institutions in Brazil and the United Kingdom.
-It was conceived by the Katxuyana, Tunayana, and Kahyana Indigenous Association (AIKATUK) and carried out by the Instituto Iepé in partnership with the Santo Domingo Centre of Excellence for Latin American Research at the British Museum.
+To strengthen Indigenous presence in the construction of museum narratives, the project builds bridges between Amazonian peoples and cultural institutions in Brazil and the United Kingdom.
+Conceived by the Associação Indígena Katxuyana, Tunayana e Kahyana (AIKATUK), it is carried out by Iepé – Instituto de Pesquisa e Formação Indígena in partnership with the Santo Domingo Centre of Excellence for Latin American Research at the British Museum and the Universidade Federal Fluminense (UFF).

 The Yana and the Museums was selected through the UK-Brazil Season of Culture open call.